avp123/Data-Science-R/README.md

  Make sure to install and load in basic R packages/libraries before using these files.
  The files are optimized for RStudio and will require packages/libraries such as dplyr, tidyverse, ggplot2, and ggrepel, if not more in the future.
- The datasets used in these files are from the dslabs library.
+ Some of the datasets used in these files are from the dslabs library.